 201448

-Quantum Computing in Smaller ‘Bytes,’ Thanks to Fordham Students’ Algorithm https://now.fordham.edu/science-and-technology/quantum-computing-in-smaller-bytes-thanks-to-fordham-students-invention/ Thu, 06 Feb 2025 16:46:20 +0000 https://now.fordham.edu/?p=200756 A Fordham student team has developed a technique that could make quantum computing an everyday tool for solving business problems and tackling some of society’s toughest challenges—and they’re busy promoting it to potential business partners through a National Science Foundation program they began last month.
+Quantum Computing in Smaller ‘Bytes,’ Thanks to Fordham Students’ Algorithm https://now.fordham.edu/science-and-technology/quantum-computing-in-smaller-bytes-thanks-to-fordham-students-invention/ Thu, 06 Feb 2025 16:46:20 +0000 https://now.fordham.edu/?p=200756 A Fordham student team has developed a technique that could make quantum computing an everyday tool for solving business problems and tackling some of society’s toughest challenges—and they’re busy promoting it to potential business partners through a National Science Foundation program they began in January.

 Quantum computers can handle a vastly greater number of computations at once in a fraction of the time.
 They are elaborate and expensive, and typically only big corporations have them.